-Average amount of aid received by all undergraduates, Figure 9. by type of aid: 2012-13
+Figure 11.
+Average amount of aid awarded to all undergraduates, by type of aid: 2014-15

 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
 Federal loans includes federal loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.